AI-SysBio/REGIR/README.md

 ### Simulating a non-Markovian system

-First, you need to install REGIR, or you can use the python file provided in the repository:
+First, you need to install REGIR, or you can use the `REGIR.py` file provided in the repository:

 	- pip install REGIR